-- i.
-Within ninety days if an adult and 45 days if a minor after the involuntary commitment of a person who is still under the commitment order, the CBMI shall conduct a review hearing to determine if the person continues to meet the commitment criteria.
+- 1. Duration of Commitment - i.
+Upon completion of the hearing, the CBMI may order the involuntary commitment of the person for an initial period not to exceed ninety days. - 2.
+Appeal - i.
+An order of involuntary commitment may be appealed to the circuit court.
+The person shall be advised of the right to appeal both verbally and in writing upon the termination of the hearing. - 3.
+Review Hearings - i.
+Within ninety days after the involuntary commitment of a person who is still under the commitment order, the CBMI shall conduct a review hearing to determine if the person continues to meet the commitment criteria.
 Notice of this hearing shall be given to the person and his/her attorney at least ten days in advance.
 If the person has not retained counsel, the CBMI chair must appoint an attorney at least ten days in advance of the review hearing. - ii.
 At the time of notice, the person and attorney shall be informed of all evidence that will be considered at the review hearing.
 Any evidence subsequently discovered shall be immediately transmitted to the person and attorney.
 The person is entitled to all rights and procedures applicable to an initial commitment hearing except that a new petition need not be filed. - iii.
-If, upon completion of the review hearing, the CBMI finds by clear and convincing evidence that the adult person continues to meet the commitment criteria, the CBMI may order continued commitment to the same or alternative placement for a period not to exceed six months.
+If, upon completion of the review hearing, the CBMI finds by clear and convincing evidence that the person continues to meet the commitment criteria, the CBMI may order continued commitment to the same or alternative placement for a period not to exceed six months.
 The person is entitled to another review hearing within the six-month period.
-If the CBMI issues another order of continued commitment, the next review shall be held within six months after the order.
+If the CMBI issues another order of continued commitment, the next review shall be held within six months after the order.
 If the second six-month review justifies continued commitment, the CBMI may order continued commitment for up to twelve months.
 Subsequent reviews shall be conducted within each twelve months thereafter that the person remains under commitment.
-If continued commitment is ordered for a minor, a review hearing shall be conducted at least every 45 days that the minor remains under commitment.